Is 4 Hours of Sleep Enough for Students

-Four hours of sleep is not sufficient.
+No, four hours of sleep is not enough for students.
 According to health experts, students require a lot more sleep.
 For example, the American Academy of Sleep Medicine recommends 8 to 10 hours of sleep per night for teenagers aged 13 to 18 years.
-The Centers for Disease Control and Prevention also provide the same recommendations: children aged 6 to 12 years require 9 to 12 hours of sleep .Young adults above 18 years require 7 to 9 hours of sleep per night.
+The Centers for Disease Control and Prevention also provide the same recommendations: children aged 6 to 12 years require 9 to 12 hours of sleep.
+But it’s not just about how many hours you sleep — studies show that sleeping at the right time of night is just as critical as sleep duration for memory consolidation and hormonal balance in students.

 Table of Contents